monicakrystal/foodplanner/README.md

 - Build the main recipes page
   - Show a grid/list of recipe thumbnails
+  - next page & page numbers if there is more than 20
+  - 20 per page
   - Display title, tags (GF, Vegan, etc.), and maybe rating

 - Add filters